KxSystems/docs/docs/license/azure.md

     regardless of whether such Kdb+ Software is embedded in an application or program developed by you.
-Such Kdb+ Software (including if the Kdb+ Software is embedded in an application or program developed by you) shall vest in and be owned by Kx absolutely pursuant to section 5.1 of this Agreement.
-You shall not apply for or register any patents, trademarks, trade names, inventions, copyrights, know-how or trade secrets relating to the design, manufacture and operation of any application or program if any such application or registration includes any reference to or any aspect of the Kdb+ Software (whether in whole or in part) or any Kx Confidential Information.
+Such Kdb+ Software (including if the Kdb+ Software is embedded in an application or program developed by you) shall vest in and be owned by KX absolutely pursuant to section 5.1 of this Agreement.
+You shall not apply for or register any patents, trademarks, trade names, inventions, copyrights, know-how or trade secrets relating to the design, manufacture and operation of any application or program if any such application or registration includes any reference to or any aspect of the Kdb+ Software (whether in whole or in part) or any KX Confidential Information.

 ## 6. Limited warranty

 To the extent permitted by law the Kdb+ Software is provided “as is”.
-There are no express or implied warranties relating to the Kdb+ Software, the documentation, and Kx expressly disclaims any implied warranties of merchantability, fitness for a particular purpose satisfactory quality and non-infringement.
+There are no express or implied warranties relating to the Kdb+ Software, the documentation, and KX expressly disclaims any implied warranties of merchantability, fitness for a particular purpose satisfactory quality and non-infringement.
-Kx does not warrant and hereby disclaims any implied warranty that the operation of the kdb+ software will be error-free or uninterrupted.
+KX does not warrant and hereby disclaims any implied warranty that the operation of the kdb+ software will be error-free or uninterrupted.

 ## 7. Indemnification

-1.  **By Kx.** Kx shall have the option but not the obligation to indemnify defend, or at its option settle, at its own expense, any finally awarded damages (including User’s attorney fees) for a third party claim, suit or proceeding brought against you alleging that the Kdb+ Software infringes any copyright, trademark or United States patent, or violates the trade secret rights of a third party, subject to the limitations hereinafter set forth.
-Kx shall have sole control of any such action or settlement negotiations.
-You agree to notify Kx promptly in writing of such claim, suit or proceeding and gives Kx authority to proceed as contemplated herein, and, at Kx’s expense, shall give Kx proper and full information and assistance to settle and/or defend any such claim, suit or proceeding.
+1.  **By KX.** KX shall have the option but not the obligation to indemnify defend, or at its option settle, at its own expense, any finally awarded damages (including User’s attorney fees) for a third party claim, suit or proceeding brought against you alleging that the Kdb+ Software infringes any copyright, trademark or United States patent, or violates the trade secret rights of a third party, subject to the limitations hereinafter set forth.
+KX shall have sole control of any such action or settlement negotiations.
+You agree to notify KX promptly in writing of such claim, suit or proceeding and gives KX authority to proceed as contemplated herein, and, at KX’s expense, shall give KX proper and full information and assistance to settle and/or defend any such claim, suit or proceeding.
 You shall not be liable for any costs or expenses or other obligations incurred as the result of a settlement (other than return of the Kdb+ Software) without your prior written authorization.
-Kx shall not have any liability for any settlement entered into by you unless Kx has consented to such settlement in writing.
+KX shall not have any liability for any settlement entered into by you unless KX has consented to such settlement in writing.

-2.  **Kx Options.** In the event that
+2.  **KX Options.** In the event that

     1.  the Kdb+ Software is held to infringe the trademark, copyright, patent or trade secrets of a third party and the use of the Kdb+ Software is enjoined,
-    1. Kx concludes that the Kdb+ Software infringes the trademark, copyright, patent or trade secrets of a third party, or
+    1. KX concludes that the Kdb+ Software infringes the trademark, copyright, patent or trade secrets of a third party, or
-    1. in the case of settlement as referred to in section 7.1 above, Kx may, if possible on commercially reasonable terms, at its own expense and option:
+    1. in the case of settlement as referred to in section 7.1 above, KX may, if possible on commercially reasonable terms, at its own expense and option:
         1. procure for the User the right to continue to use the Kdb+ Software,
         2. replace the infringing components of the Kdb+ Software with other components with the same or similar functionality that are reasonably acceptable to the User, or
         3. suitably modify the Kdb+ Software so that it is non-infringing and reasonably acceptable to the User.

-    If none of the foregoing options is available to Kx on commercially reasonable terms, Kx may terminate this Agreement without further liability to User except as provided in section 7.1 above
+    If none of the foregoing options is available to KX on commercially reasonable terms, KX may terminate this Agreement without further liability to User except as provided in section 7.1 above

-3.  **Limitation.** Notwithstanding the provisions of section 7.1 above, Kx assumes no liability for
+3.  **Limitation.** Notwithstanding the provisions of section 7.1 above, KX assumes no liability for

-    1.  infringements arising from combinations of the Kdb+ Software with non-Kx software or hardware products, including any of User’s products,
+    1.  infringements arising from combinations of the Kdb+ Software with non-KX software or hardware products, including any of User’s products,
-    1.  modifications to the Kdb+ Software made by any party other than Kx or Kx’s authorized representative or made under Kx’s direction,
+    1.  modifications to the Kdb+ Software made by any party other than KX or KX’s authorized representative or made under KX’s direction,
-    1.  use of a prior version of the Kdb+ Software to the extent such infringement would have been avoided by the use of the current version of the Kdb+ Software, provided that Kx has offered or provided such current version to User at no additional cost, or
+    1.  use of a prior version of the Kdb+ Software to the extent such infringement would have been avoided by the use of the current version of the Kdb+ Software, provided that KX has offered or provided such current version to User at no additional cost, or
-    1.  trademark infringements involving any marking or branding not applied by Kx or involving any marking or branding applied at the request of User and not approved by Kx
+    1.  trademark infringements involving any marking or branding not applied by KX or involving any marking or branding applied at the request of User and not approved by KX
     1.  any use of the Kdb+ Software outside of the Azure environment.

-4.  **By User.** User agrees to indemnify and hold Kx harmless against any finally awarded cost, loss, liability or expense (including reasonable attorneys’ fees) arising out of a claim suit or action under or connection with
+4.  **By User.** User agrees to indemnify and hold KX harmless against any finally awarded cost, loss, liability or expense (including reasonable attorneys’ fees) arising out of a claim suit or action under or connection with